DamiaV/Gadget-wikt.create-new-entry/README.md

 # Local testing

-To test the gadget locally, run `npm run dev` then go to the address shown in the terminal.
+To run the gadget locally, run `npm run dev` then go to the address shown in the terminal.
+You need to disable CORS rules in your browser.

-If you want to use features that make calls to the MediaWiki API (/w/api.php), you need to enable CORS in your browser.
+To run unit test, run `npm run test`.

 # Syncing with the wiki